|Nutritional Guidelines (per serving)|

-- Combine the chopped onion, garlic and Jack Daniels in a 3-quart saucepan.
+Combine the Jack Daniel's, chopped onion, and garlic in a 3-quart saucepan.
 Simmer until the onion is translucent, about 10 minutes.

-- Add the ketchup, vinegar, Worcestershire sauce, brown sugar, molasses, pepper, salt, tomato paste, smoke flavoring, and Tabasco sauce; bring to boil.
-Reduce heat to low and simmer uncovered until reduced and thickened.
-This will take about 15 to 25 minutes, and a spatter screen is recommended.
+Bring to boil.
+Reduce the heat to low and simmer, uncovered, until reduced and thickened.
+Stir occasionally, This will take about 15 to 25 minutes, and a spatter screen is recommended.

 Add more Jack Daniel's whiskey if a stronger flavor is desired.
 Let cool for several minutes and use immediately or store in an airtight container in the fridge for up to a week.

 Use this Jack Daniel's barbecue sauce to baste meats or as a flavorful sauce: